1. Is Tsunamika a brand?

 3. How do you market Tsunamika?

-Tsunamika is given unconditionally to who ever wants her.
+Tsunamika is given unconditionally to whoever wants her.
 She has no price tag.
-Unconditional self giving is one her characteristics and the distribution network is made of volunteers in different countries who unconditionally give their service.
-She is traveling all over the world through a network of love and friendship.
+Unconditional self-giving is one her characteristics and the distribution network is made of volunteers in different countries who unconditionally give their service.
+She is travelling all over the world through a network of love and friendship.
 There is no advertisement or salaries involved.